decarbonite/PlantsvsZombies/README.md

 5. JavaDoc added to the entire code.
 4. Overall refactoring.
 5. Changes to the UML diagrams according to the changes noted above.
+6. Sequence diagram has been changed into a multiple pages PDF file for each event as we were advised to by the TA.

 ## Known Issues